ekrimsk/MGDB/README.md

 explanation explanation

-## Manufacturer Codes

-* Maxon: MM
-* Faulhaber: FH
-* Allied Motion: AM
-* Tmotor: TM
-* Genesis: GN

-For custom designs added to the database you can use "CU" as the manufacturer code or any other 2 letter combination that is not already reserved.

 ## Motors
 Motors are specified in files call `*_motors.csv`.
 When datasheets do not specify a given criteria, the value given in parenthesis should be used.
 A file can contain one or multiple motors but must contain the following column headers: